 What I would like to share with you is a story why IT guys who actually WANTED to build their own integration platform, gave up this idea in favour of using a ready-built iPaaS product.

-No worries, I won’t bore you with all the details in this article.
-I wouldn’t want to give away everything anyway, especially considering that this is actually part of a customer’s story, into which I personally invested quite some time and efforts.
-It would be unfair to just throw it around, wouldn’t it?
-So, let’s compromise: I’ll publish some juicy part of the story here, but you’ll have to download the full version if you want to read the rest.
+I won’t bore you with all the details, I promise.
+I wouldn’t want to give away everything anyway, considering that this is actually part of a customer’s story, into which I personally invested quite some time and efforts 🙂 It would be unfair to just throw it around, wouldn’t it?
+So, let’s compromise.
+Here’s juicy part of the story, and you can download the full version if you want to read the rest.

 But before that, let me outline a few scenarios to see if we are on the same page.

 You are a SaaS company, and you are looking to build out a number of integrations for your customers.
-You have your own core product you need to take care of, and so you’re now looking for a solution that will allow you to more easily manage integrations for your product
+You have your own core product you need to take care of.
+Now, you’re looking for a solution that will allow you to more easily manage integrations for your product.

 If these scenarios somehow resonate with you, then we are definitely on the same page, so keep on reading.
 And even if they don’t, you can keep on reading anyway.
-Maybe, you’ll get inspired by the story and come up with some new, brilliant idea for your own business.
+You might get some inspiration from the story and come up with some new ideas for your own business.